Stuntman Robbie Knievel, son of Evel Knievel, dies after cancer battle: report

-LAS VEGAS (KLAS) – The son of legendary daredevil Evel Knievel, Robbie Knievel, died on Friday morning after a cancer battle, TMZ reports.
+LAS VEGAS (KLAS) – The son of legendary daredevil Evel Knievel, Robbie Knievel, died on Friday morning after a battle with pancreatic cancer, TMZ reports.
 He was 60.

+Brother Kelly Knievel told CBS News on Friday that he died in Reno with his three daughters by his side after three days of hospice care, adding that “it was expected.”

 Robbie Knievel was a Las Vegas legend when it comes to daredevil motorcycle stunts.
 His list of high-profile jumps includes his famous Caesars Palace jump in 1989, the same jump his father tried unsuccessfully in 1967.